kyma-project/kyma/docs/helm-broker/03-03-create-addons-repo.md

       version: 0.0.1
 ```

-You must place your addons in the same directory where the `index.yaml` file is stored.
-The Helm Broker supports the following servers to expose your addons:
+>**NOTE:** You must place your addons in the same directory where the `index.yaml` file is stored.

+## Supported servers

+Expose your addons directory as a remote server so that you can provide URLs in the [AddonsConfiguration](#custom-resource-addonsconfiguration) (AC) or [ClusterAddonsConfiguration](#custom-resource-clusteraddonsconfiguration) (CAC) custom resources.
+The Helm Broker supports exposing addons through the following servers:

 <div tabs>
   <details>